Vitamin E may not get the same hype as other vitamins (ahem, vitamin D), but the nutrient is just as essential for health.

 9 to 13 years

-Pregnant women should get 15 milligrams of vitamin E daily while breastfeeding women should aim for 19 milligrams.
+Pregnant people should aim to get 15 milligrams of vitamin E daily, while those breastfeeding should aim for 19 milligrams.

 Best Vitamin E Foods

 When it comes to getting adequate vitamin E, go nuts (and seeds).